Security Provider

 • You have to copy the class com.openkm.security.provider.TestCustomAuthProvider.class from security-provider.jar into the path: $CATALINA_HOME/webapps/openkm/WEB-INF/classes/com/openkm/security/provider

-• And copy com.openkm.security.utils.Users.class from security-provider.jar into the path: $CATALINA_HOME/webapps/openkm/WEB-INF/classes/com/openkm/security/utils
+• Copy com.openkm.security.utils.Users.class from security-provider.jar into the path: $CATALINA_HOME/webapps/openkm/WEB-INF/classes/com/openkm/security/utils

-If you added/updated more users and roles, you also have to modify that class com.openkm.security.provider.TestCustomAuthProvider.java
+If you added or updated users and roles, you also have to modify the class com.openkm.security.provider.TestCustomAuthProvider.java

-In addition, you have to configure a patch to preserve that classes across future OpenKM updates.
+In addition, you have to configure a patch to preserve those classes across future OpenKM updates.
 To do this, create a folder called $TOMCAT_HOME/patch.
-Create an script called prepare.sh with this content:
+Create a script called prepare.sh with this content:

 #!/bin/bash